OsamaTbaileh/UltimateInventory/README.md

     - Higher permissions and privileges.
     - Can add, delete, and modify various entities (locations, products, etc.).
     - Can observe the movements of all products.
+  - Admin Account:
+    - Highest permissions and privileges.
+    - Can delete users accounts.

 ## Programing Languages, Frameworks & Libraries Used: